Zorgbijjou/zorginzage-homemonitoring/README.md

 - The structure of the data to be exchanged and the data interfaces to be used comply with the BgZ medisch-specialistische zorg Technical Implementation Guide 1.0: https://informatiestandaarden.nictiz.nl/wiki/BgZ:V1.0_BgZ_2017_Technical_IG
 - Unstructured documents containing health information are exchanged using the MedMij FHIR Implementation Guide: PDF/A 3.0.37L https://informatiestandaarden.nictiz.nl/wiki/MedMij:V2020.01/FHIR_PDFA#List_of_profiles
 - Reports of Contacts ("Naslag"): t.b.d.

+# presentation definition for UCL/ Service Discovery
+Parties that support the usae case "zorginzage-homemonring" can register themselves at a discovery service.
+This is done by presenting a verifiable presentation.
+This is done by presenting a verifiable presentation uses the following attributes:

+The following presenttaion definition is needed:

+# presentation definition for data requests

 # Permitted means of authentication of healthcare professionals
 In order to share data securely between different healthcare providers, cross-organizatonal authentication of healthcare professionals is essential.
 For this use case the following means of healthcare professional authentication are permitted: